-This is Bethany’s fifth year teaching at CEMCS.
+This is Bethany’s sixth year teaching at CEMCS.
 She graduated summa cum laude from Armstrong State University with a Bachelor of Science in Art Education.
 Following graduation, she also earned a certification in Early Childhood Education.
 Bethany firmly believes that studying Art, and the artistic process itself, can teach children important life skills such as problem solving, decision making, empathy, collaboration, and of course, self-expression.
-She also believes that every child is an artist, and is determined to find some aspect of Art – whether it’s a certain medium, style, technique, or subject matter – that excites every student who enters her classroom.
+She also believes that every child is an artist and is determined to find some aspect of Art – whether it’s a certain medium, style, technique, or subject matter – that excites every student who enters her classroom.
 As Pablo Picasso said, “Every child is an artist.
 The problem is how to remain an artist once we grow up.”

 Stephanie is a social scientist and educator who has had careers in both law enforcement and education.
 She possesses the following degrees: a Bachelor of Arts in Political Science and French from Bucknell University, a Master of Arts in Political Science from the University of Wisconsin - Madison, a Master of Science in Criminal Justice from Suffolk University, and a Master of Education in Middle Grades Education from Armstrong Atlantic State University.
-Additionally, she was a part of the innovative CharterLeader Program, a residency-based Educational Specialist program at Kennesaw State University, designed to develop charter leaders and strengthen the charter school sector in Georgia.
+Additionally, she was a part of the innovative CharterLeader Program, a residency-based Educational Specialist Degree program at Kennesaw State University, designed to develop charter leaders and strengthen the charter school sector in Georgia.
 Stephanie is certified to teach Early Childhood Education, Middle Grades Education, Special Education, and Gifted Education, as well as being certified in Performance-Based Educational Leadership.
 Before becoming an educator and teaching middle-grades Mathematics for the SCCPSS for several years, Stephanie served as Deputy Director of the Office of Research and Evaluation at the Boston Police Department, where she did crime, intelligence and statistical analysis.
 Public-school educated herself, she is a strong believer in the value of public schooling and the idea that all families should have access to positive educational alternatives for their children.

 Katherine’s husband Matt is active duty in the Air National Guard and their twin boys attend CEMCS.
-They maintain a mini-homestead, where you can find cats, dogs, ducks, and rabbits!
+They maintain a mini-homestead, where you can find cats, dogs, ducks, and quail!
 In her spare time, Katherine enjoys spending time outdoors, gardening, rock-hounding, geocaching, and swimming.
 Her two favorite quotes from Maria Montessori are, "Imagination does not become great until human beings, given the courage and the strength, use it to create" and "Play is the work of a child.”

 Wanda was born and raised in Savannah and attended Valdosta State University.
 She has over 15 years of experience in Education Management, including Facilities and Operational management, and has spent most of her career overseeing the operational needs of educational institutions.
 Wanda has even designed and built educational facilities from the ground up.
 In the early days of her career, she taught Middle School Math and Science, along with coaching softball, basketball and soccer.

-Jenn has 3 great children, aged 26, 22 and 17.
+Jenn has 3 great children, aged 27, 23 and 18.
 She enjoys spending her free time with them and their various activities and families.
-When she gets time to herself, she enjoys reading, relaxing, and raising backyard chickens.
+This will be Jenn’s first year as an “empty nester,” as her youngest will be attending GA Southern University.
+Se enjoys reading, relaxing and doing home improvement projects.
 Jenn is always looking for more ways to grow both personally and professionally and is excited to see where life takes her next!